huang15n/Android-Programming/0 Preface.md

 ### we use fragments for all user interface. fragments are not an absoluetly necessary tool, when used correctly, they are a valuable too in any toolkit. fragments have clear advanages over activities that make them worth the effort, inclduing flexibility in building and presenting your user intfaces

-as of this writing, it is under active development and is frequently updated.
+as of this writing, it is under active development and is frequently updated. it teaches android for all widely used versions. as android releases new versions, the techniques will continue to work thanks to backward compatibility support

+# a hardware device
+## the emulator is useful for testing apps. however, it is no substitute for an actual Android device measuring performance !!!!